 ‘She makes her food with love.’
 Former Million Elephant cook opens her own restaurant

-When Noodle Express opened last week the Tower District was ready for it.
+When Noodle Express opened this month the Tower District was ready for it.

 The new little restaurant attracted a big line – and it’s all because of the diminutive cook in the kitchen, Kham Chounramany.

 Chounramany used to cook for Million Elephant, the restaurant down the street that used to be a late night Tower staple, though it has been closed for several years.
 It just reopened a few weeks back as India’s Oven, an Indian restaurant with a full bar.

 Chounramany didn’t just cook at Million Elephant, but created many of the recipes, said her daughter, Ning Bouasana, part of the family who ran the restaurant for years.